Fill form to unlock content

-Smart buildings, city safety, retail, healthcare, and manufacturing applications all present opportunities for IoT developers focused on these segments.
+Smart factories, city safety, retail, and healthcare applications all present opportunities for IoT developers focused on these segments.

 And many have found that the Intel® Movidius™ Myriad™ VPU streamlines computer vision applications.
 Designed to lower barriers to entry for developers seeking to deploy deep learning and AI at the edge, Movidius is a self-contained AI accelerator.
 And when combined with the Intel® Distribution of OpenVINO™ Toolkit, software development efforts are greatly reduced.

 Movidius technology allows computer vision processing to be performed at the edge, using just 1 watt of power.
 It was developed specifically for on-device computer vision, high-quality image processing, and deep neural network applications.
-This allows developers to handle vision-centric tasks in smart devices—and provides scalability from single- to multi-chip solutions (Figure 1).
+This allows developers to handle vision-centric tasks in smart devices—and provides scalability from single- to multi-chip solutions.

 Johnny Chen, Solutions Architect at OnLogic, explained the company’s approach to working with developers.

-“Computer vision enables organizations to collect, analyze, and act on massive amounts of data in new ways,” he said.
+“Computer vision enables organizations to collect, analyze, and act on massive amounts of data in new ways,” says Chen.
 “Let’s say a stadium installs 50 cameras for producing data to maximize pedestrian flow and improve security.
 Using graphics processing units (GPUs) for edge analytics consumes a huge amount of power.
 And that’s very expensive.”

 GPUs were designed for computer games, not AI and computer vision.
 Movidius VPUs can process data using far less energy to run vision analytics.
 The processors also save in other ways.
 “Imagine the bandwidth cost if that stadium uploaded streaming video from 50 cameras to the cloud for analysis,” Chen added.